rakeshchada/rakeshchada.github.io/_posts/2018-06-21-Neural-Embedding-Animation.md

 I should say I love word embeddings and they are a must-try for me in any NLP related analysis.
 This framework should particularly suit the word embeddings quite well.
 So let’s see what we can understand about them using this.

 Here’s an example animation of the how word embeddings changed when tuned on the yelp task.
 They were initialized with the 50 dimensional Glove word vectors.
+This is the same animation that's in the beginning of the post.
+The colors are removed and labels are added to a few data points for illustration purposes.

 ![](/images/neural-embedding-animation/yelp-embedding-animation.gif)